-Publisher Profile: Kaya Press
+Publisher Profile: Kaya Press [in AsianWeek]

 Sunyoung Lee and Juliana Koo make up the two-person office that is Kaya Press, a tiny, independent Asian/Asian Pacific American-focused, not-for-profit book publisher based in New York City.
 For Lee, who is the editor, and Koo, who is managing editor, Kaya is about love – love for APA literature, love for bringing words to life, love for working at something in which they believe wholeheartedly.
 And true love it is, because for the last three-and-a-half years, both have been working endless hours to keep Kaya Press alive – without pay.